 For decades, federal law regulated firearms and ammunition similarly.12

 While none of these provisions has been reenacted by Congress, several proposals to regulate ammunition, including some that would require background checks, impose taxes on ammunition sales, or require sellers to report the sale of a certain volume of ammunition to single purchaser, have been introduced over the past several decades.
 In the wake of the Aurora shooting, Senator Frank Lautenberg (D-NJ) and Representative Carolyn McCarthy (D-NY) introduced legislation to restore federal regulation of ammunition sales.
 The Stop Online Ammunition Sales Act would require ammunition dealers to be licensed and to maintain ammunition sales records.
 Under the proposal, dealers would also be obligated to report large volume sales and buyers would be required to present photo identification when purchasing ammunition.13 At present, however, federal law governing ammunition is limited to a prohibition on sales to and purchases by certain categories of persons, and a prohibition on the manufacture, importation, and sale of armor-piercing ammunition.

-Federal prohibited purchaser categories for firearms also apply to ammunition.
-For a list of these categories, see our summary on Categories of Prohibited People.
-Federal law does not require ammunition sellers to conduct background checks to determine if a prospective ammunition purchaser falls into a prohibited category, however.
+Federal laws that disqualify people from accessing firearms based on certain criminal or other histories also apply to ammunition.
+For a list of these prohibitions, see our summary on Firearm Prohibitions.
+Federal law does not require ammunition sellers to conduct background checks to determine if a prospective ammunition purchaser is disqualified from buying ammunition, however.

 Federal minimum age laws governing firearms also apply to ammunition used for those firearms.
 For further details, see our summary on the Minimum Age to Purchase & Possess.
 Federal law does not require ammunition sellers to verify that a prospective purchaser is of legal age to purchase or possess ammunition.